g0ku704/themultiharvester/README.md

 # themultiharvester
-This is a Python script using theHarvester libraries for multiple searchs at one time This is the first version which is only capable of searching emails from list of domain names.
+This is a Python script using theHarvester libraries for multiple searchs at one time.</br>
+This is the first version which is only capable of searching emails from list of domain names.

 Usage: python multimail.py [filename]